Hey, Quidco Member

 Contents insurance

-Contents insurance helps you insure the goods inside your home such as gadgets and jewellery.
+Contents only insurance helps you insure only the goods inside your home such as gadgets and jewellery.
+This can be particularly useful for renters who do not need to insure the building itself but want to protect their personal belongings.

 • buildings insurance